Welcome to MorganTech,

 Sometime in the mid 1980’s, computers started becoming more powerful and graphic packages were being developed.
 This was about the time we started using computer graphics in my wood shop.
 Wood Forms was a custom furniture shop where I constructed projects for interior designers and architects.
 My 3D renderings became very popular with our clients, once approved they were converted into CAD drawings that we used for building our projects.

-I closed down Wood Forms in late 1995 and started building computer workstations.
+I closed down Wood Forms in late 1995 and started designing and building high-end computer workstations.
 With my early knowledge of CAD, I started consulting companies on how to use computers in their graphic departments.
-During that time I became a vendor and consulted with companies such as Hewlett Packard, Encad and AutoDesk.
+During that time I consulted with companies such as Hewlett Packard, Encad and AutoDesk.
 Over the next couple years I did extensive beta testing with software developers.
-Using AutoCad, I created drawings and rendered images that were were embedded into the firmware of large format plotters, these were used as sample plots for demonstrations.
-I also worked with the Yost Group developing 3DModeling software, the program was originally run in DOS called 3DStudio, later to be come 3DSMax now owned by AutoDesk.
+Using AutoCad, I created drawings and rendered images that were were embedded into the firmware of large format plotters, these were used as sample plots that were included with the product.
+I also worked with the Yost Group developing 3DModeling software, the program was originally run in DOS called 3DStudio, later to become 3DSMax now owned by AutoDesk.

-Starting in 2005 I created a company called DWFoamies.
-With a team of friends we designed flat foam aerobatic airplanes.
+In 2004 I started up SureFlite with Pandy (RIP 2020, You have left behind a legacy of achievements to inspire us), I worked as office manager for about a year and decided that office work was not going to work for me.
+Shortly after leaving I built my first CNC router and used it to build and repair kits.
+A local club member asked if I could cut some foam and wanted me to cut “Shifty” which was a popular foamie from Charger RC.
+I told him to design his own, the YAK 54 was his choice.
+In 2005, the YAK became the first kit that I sold under the DWFoamies name.
+I created a team of 3D pilots where we continued to design and fly flat foam aerobatic airplanes.
 DWFoamies is still in production, cutting over 10,000 kits.
 Sales starting slowing down in 2015 which gave me time to venture into other areas.
 A friend gave me a 3DPrinter to work with, after taking it apart a few times trying to get good prints, I decided to make my own design.
 This is when 3DimensionalTools was born, producing a line of tools that we now call Komodo.

 If you have any feedback or questions about this site, you can contact me here.